Wall Street slides on gloomy economic data, bank earnings

-(Reuters) - The S&P 500 recoiled on Wednesday from a four-week high, as dire forecasts for the worst economic downturn since the Great Depression were strengthened by a crash in business activity and dismal first-quarter earnings reports.
+(Reuters) - The S&P 500 recoiled from a four-week high on Wednesday, as dire forecasts for the worst economic downturn since the Great Depression were strengthened by a crash in business activity and dismal first-quarter earnings reports.

-The S&P energy sector .SPNY slumped 7.3% and was on track for its worst day in nearly a month as oil prices sank after reports suggested persistent oversupply and collapsing global demand.
-[O/R]
+The S&P energy sector .SPNY slumped 6.5% and was on track for its worst day in nearly three weeks as oil prices sank after reports suggested persistent oversupply and collapsing global demand.

-The banking subsector .SPXBK fell 5.8%, as the biggest U.S. lenders set aside billions of dollars to prepare for an expected flood of loan defaults as the coronavirus pandemic all but halted business activity.
+The banking subsector .SPXBK fell 5.5%, as the biggest U.S. lenders set aside billions of dollars to prepare for an expected flood of loan defaults as the coronavirus pandemic all but halted business activity.
 The flight from risky assets also hit Treasury yields.
-[US/]

-Bank of America (BAC.N) and Citigroup Inc (C.N) shed as much as 6.5% as they joined JPMorgan Chase & Co (JPM.N) and Wells Fargo & Co (WFC.N) in reporting a slump in first-quarter profits.
+Bank of America (BAC.N) and Citigroup Inc (C.N) fell between 3.0% and 6.3% as they joined JPMorgan Chase & Co (JPM.N) and Wells Fargo & Co (WFC.N) in reporting a slump in first-quarter profits.

 In the latest evidence of economic damage from the outbreak, U.S. retail sales plunged 8.7% in March, manufacturing output dropped by the most in over 74 years and a survey showed manufacturing activity in New York state plunged in April to its lowest in the series’ history.